zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 that BC must be maintained within each major version (1.0.0 until 2.0.0).
 Therefore, all Core-1.3.x modules and themes *should* continue to work as expected in Core-1.4.0.

-However, because of a necessary upgrade of the Symfony library and despite the development team's best efforts, one BC break has still occurred:
+However, because of a necessary upgrade of the Symfony library and despite the development team's best efforts, a few BC breaks have still occurred:

 <a name="gedmo" />
 Gedmo (Doctrine Extensions)